What Is Dysphonia?

 Indirectly.
 Liquids do not come into direct contact with the vocal folds — they pass through the esophagus.
 The benefit of warm tea is systemic hydration of the mucous membranes and muscle relaxation from heat.
 Menthol and eugenol may have a mild anti-inflammatory effect on the pharyngeal mucosa.
 Adequate hydration (2 L of water/day) is genuinely beneficial for voice quality.

-Acupuncture is particularly indicated in functional dysphonia from muscle tension, in chronic laryngitis from reflux (combined with reflux treatment), in spasmodic dysphonia as adjuvant to botulinum toxin, and in dysphonia in voice professionals with a stress and cervical tension component.
+Acupuncture is particularly indicated in functional dysphonia from muscle tension, in chronic laryngitis from reflux (combined with reflux treatment), in spasmodic dysphonia as an adjuvant to botulinum toxin, and in dysphonia in voice professionals with a stress and cervical tension component.
 The medical acupuncturist assesses the individualized indication.